Perfume Allergy and the Battle over Scent Labeling

 Published: January 13, 2014

 perfume bottles (2)Europe weighs strict limits on several allergens in fragrances, a move that could impact famous brands and shoppers around the globe.
 The fragrance makers, of course, are hopping (and spritzing) mad.
 In a case of allergy vs. Goliath, who will win?
-(From the archives; first published in Allergic Living magazine.)
+(From the Allergic Living archives.)

 Once, Jennifer Beckinsale loved to dab Chanel on herself before going out for the evening.
 Its scent, a playful whiff of flowers and spice, made her feel fresh and beautiful – but no longer.
 Now, the Chicago-area native is scared to try most personal care products, never mind perfume, because she has no idea what’s in them.